-Holy Family University encourages anyone with concerns about a disability-related issue to first discuss the matter with Keely Milbourne, Associate Director of the Office of Disability Services, who will attempt to facilitate a resolution.
-Individuals are not required to pursue the informal process first and may engage the formal grievance process as their first step if preferred.
+Holy Family University encourages anyone with concerns about a disability-related issue to first discuss the matter with the Office of Accessibility Services who will attempt to facilitate a resolution.
+Individuals

-Office of Disability Services Philadelphia Campus, Campus Center, Second Floor 267-341-3231, disabilityservices@holyfamily.edu
+Office of Accessibility Services

+Philadelphia Campus, Library, First Floor

+267-341-3388, accessibilityservices@holyfamily.edu

-The Office of Disability Services will move forward in its best efforts to identify a resolution within ten working days from the date the disability-related issue is raised.
-The Office of Disability Services may refer the matter to the Section 504/ADA Coordinator if deemed necessary, or if formal processes are required.
+The Office of Accessibility Services will move forward in its best efforts to identify a resolution within ten working days from the date the disability-related issue is raised.
+The Office of Accessibility Services may refer the matter to the Section 504/ADA Coordinator if deemed necessary, or if formal processes are required.

-Should the complaint need to be made against the Office of Disability Services itself, a formal grievance may be filed as described below.
+Should the complaint need to be made against the Office of Accessibility Services itself, a formal grievance may be filed as described below.